Almaty: Urban development

 From 1966 to 1971, 1,400,000 square metres of public and cooperative housing were built.
 Annually, around 300,000 square metres of dwellings were under construction.
 Most of the buildings constructed during this time were earthquake-proof multi-story buildings.
 The Soviet government tried to diversify architectural forms to create a more varied cityscape.
 During this period, many schools, hospitals, cultural, and entertainment facilities were constructed, including Lenin's Palace, the Kazakhstan Hotel, and the Medeo Sports Complex.

 The supersonic transport Tupolev Tu-144 went into service on 26 December 1975, carrying mail and freight between Moscow and Alma-Ata in preparation for passenger services; these began in November 1977.
 The Aeroflot flight on 1 June 1978 was the 55th and last scheduled passenger flight of the Tu-144.

 Alma-Ata was the host city for a 1978 international conference on Primary Health Care.
 The Alma Ata Declaration was adopted, marking a paradigm shift in global public health.

 On 16 December 1986, the Jeltoqsan riot took place in the Brezhnev Square (now Republic Square) in response to General Secretary Mikhail Gorbachev's dismissal of Dinmukhamed Kunayev.

-On 7 September 1988, the subway Almaty Metro project started construction; the subway was opened on 1 December 2011 after 23 years.
+On 7 September 1988, the subway Almaty Metro project began construction, and the subway was opened on 1 December 2011 after 23 years.